oliver32767/cork/readme.md

 ### Describing a Service

-From here you should open `example/service.py` in your editor to see what a basic service looks likie when described with cork/bottle.
+From here you should open `example/service.py` in your editor to see what a basic service looks like when described with cork/bottle.
 See the [Examples](#examples) section for more examples of common tasks.
 For more information about how to use Bottle, consult the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html) (particularly the tutorial sections about [routing](http://bottlepy.org/docs/dev/tutorial.html#request-routing),